-ACTIVITY

-Staff share mealtimes on a

-individuals or with groups of

-residents eating the same

-food at the same table.
+Staff share mealtimes on a frequent basis with individuals or with groups of residents eating the same food at the same table.

-frequent basis with

-Cost effective - residents eat better so

-Residents eat better so are less likely to

-be malnourished.
-Residents less likely to

-feel isolated and depressed and so are

-more likely to be calm.
-Residents more

-likely to behave well.
-Food is tasty and

-well presented.
+Cost effective - residents eat better so fewer nutritional supplements are needed.
+Staff may be calmer and less rushed.
+Residents eat better so are less likely to be malnourished.
+Residents less likely to feel isolated and depressed and so are more likely to be calm.
+Residents more likely to behave well.
+Food is tasty and well presented.
 Food waste is reduced.

-Staff may be calmer and less rushed.

-fewer nutritional supplements are needed

-WHAT MIGHT GO WRONG?

-Staff are refused their break or claim overtime beyond the budget People are refused the choice of eating in private.
+Staff sit at separate table or eat their own food.
+Staff are refused their break or claim overtime beyond the budget.
+People are refused the choice of eating in private.
 Staff sit with favourite residents and avoid people who don't eat daintily.
 Staff refuse to eat with residents and leave the job.
 Staff member neglects resident's needs in order to eat own meal.
 Staff overeat because extra food is available.